As racism protests roil US, Florida revisits dark past

 Bracy and state Rep. Kamia Brown, both Democrats, wanted similar compensation for descendants of the Ocoee riots but failed to muster support from the Republican-controlled Legislature.

 Instead, lawmakers unanimously approved legislation meant to raise awareness about the 1920 riots — the bill now before the governor.
-The bill also includes a provision that would designates the second week in November as “Holocaust Education Week.”
+The legislation melded separate proposals that sought to draw attention to historical events precipitated by hatred.
+It would also designate the second week in November as “Holocaust Education Week.”

 “It's really important that people know this history, so that we are able to move forward especially in the climate we have going on in our country,” Brown said.